gotonode/creatures/README.md

 The user can add a Pokémon, view a list of all the Pokémon in the database (with different sorting options), edit a Pokémon, and remove a Pokémon.
 The database can also be saved and loaded.
 A custom file can be defined as the source/target for the database.

-I chose to use Python's dictionary-based approach because that was new to me.
-Immediately I wanted to make it more object-based, in that I would've created a new object called Pokémon and then create, store, edit and delete these objects in a list.
-But this was a good learning experience, and really showed why Python is used in so many science/tech fields.

-The double empty spaces before each function ("def") is a Python convention.
-Same goes for double spaces before the hash symbol ('#') on single-line comments after code.
-Comments which are on their own line do not begin with any spaces before them.

 ## Functions (methods)

-Many functions were created to avoid repetition ("DRY").
+Many functions were created to avoid repetition (DRY).
 In Python, a function is defined with the "def" keyword.
 Each function has been commented, and named appropriately.
 Please refer to the code for more information.

 Here's a list of all the functions and their uses in this app: